 Mars as ‘foreign hand’: Kashmir spends night in fear of ‘cosmic rays’ via phone

 Late on Tuesday night, residents across Kashmir scrambled to switch off their mobile phones.
-The reason was not pesky calls but another 'incoming' hazard: a rumour that harmful "cosmic rays" were going to enter Earth via the phones from Mars, and set off blasts.
+The reason were not pesky calls but another "incoming" hazard: a rumour that harmful cosmic rays were going to enter Earth via the phones from Mars, and set off blasts.

 The government finally had to step in and make announcements on radio and television, threatening to book people spreading the rumour, to quell the panic.

-It was around 10 pm that the buzz started, with people making frantic calls to friends, relatives and neighbours urging them to switch off their mobile phones as dangerous "cosmic rays" were headed for Earth.
+It was around 10 pm that the buzz started, with people making frantic calls to friends, relatives and neighbours urging them to switch off their mobile phones as dangerous cosmic rays were headed for Earth.
 The news was attributed to not just the ever-reliable BBC but also the NASA.
-Soon, it had made its way to Facebook and Twitter.
+Soon, it had made its way to Facebook, Twitter.

 Some people called up the J&K Disaster Management Cell and local media houses to check the veracity of the reports.